 Unanimously, the panel granted the appeal, determining that the seizure be restricted to the debtor's share, allowing the sale to occur as a whole, but ensuring the co-owner preference in the auction or the receipt of the amount corresponding to her fraction.

-The decision reinforces the need to protect the rights of co-owners in situations of labor enforcement, ensuring that the debtor's liability does not unduly affect third parties.
+The decision reinforces the need to protect the rights of co-owners in labor enforcement situations, ensuring that the debtor's liability does not unduly affect third parties.